 Elections Council Public Documents can be found here.

 The Audit Report 2018 can be found here.

 The code of the Tabulator, which is used to count votes, is open to public access and can be viewed here.

 Elections Council & Contact Information

 The ASUC Elections are organized by the ASUC Elections Council.
-The council is an independent body created by the ASUC Constitution, composed of eight voting members.
+The Council is an independent body created by the ASUC Constitution, composed of eight voting members.
 The Chair, Assistant Chair, Prosecutor, and Auditor actively participate in the operation of the elections process.
 The Public Defender offers independent services to candidates.
-The Attorney General, Chief Personnel Officer, and Graduate Assembly designee generally advise the council and ensure oversight.
-Additionally, the nonvoting Judicial Council and LEAD Center representatives provided important resources to the council and act as liaisons to the other branches of the ASUC.
+The Chief Legal Officer, Chief Personnel Officer, and Graduate Assembly Rules Officer generally advise the council and ensure oversight.
+Additionally, the nonvoting Judicial Council and LEAD Center representatives provide important resources to the Council and act as liaisons to the other branches of the ASUC.

 All of Elections Council: email@example.com

 Jason Dones, Chief Legal Officer